Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Variance-based sensitivity analysis using polynomial chaos expansions

 \subsubsection{Analysis of numerical results on the THYC-Puffer-DEPO chain}

 In Fig.~\ref{fig:variance}, the temporal evolution of the variance of every input is presented.
 Likewise, in ~\ref{fig:PCE_S_1_T} temporal evolutions of various Sobol' indices computed from the PCE metamodel are provided, regarding the three chemical conditionings which are recalled in the background of the plots.
+The chemical conditionings are now plotted with a grey-scale to enhance readability.
+This choice is maintained in all the sensitivity analysis plots.
 Before delving into the details, several initial observations merit consideration.
 Notably, alongside the instances of chemical cleaning, there are discernible spikes in the first and total order indices.
 It is imperative to emphasize that these spikes are a numerical artifact stemming from the construction of the metamodel and its susceptibility to discontinuities within the data.
-Another remark is that the proposed study corroborates the prior results obtained in \citep{Physor}.
+Another remark is that the proposed study corroborates the prior results obtained in \cite{Physor}.
 The predominant portion of the output variance is primarily influenced by a subpart of the inputs, mainly $d_{p}$, $a_{v}$ and $\Gamma_{p}(0)$.
 It is worth noting that, in contrast to the previous study, the solubility maps $\Gamma_{s}^{\text{max}}$ are deterministic in this context due to their construction via the Puffer computer code.
 Moreover, one can see that all the interactions terms have a negligible impact all along time evolution.
 This result is consistent with the total-order indices (see Fig.~\ref{fig:PCE_S_1_T}, on the right) where the indices seem to be almost equal to the first-order indices.
 As a consequence, one can say that the TPD code behaves here, conditionally to the input probabilistic model given in Table~\ref{tab:probabilistic_modeling_inputs}, almost as an additive function of the input variables.
 Moreover, this refined version of the code affords the opportunity to discern the impact of chemical conditioning on the hierarchy of influential variables.
 Specifically, in the $\chi_{2}$ with high-pH regime, there is a notable transfer of variance contribution from $d_{p}$ and $\Gamma_{p}(0)$ to $\epsilon_{c}$, while the influence of $a_{v}$ remains relatively constant across the three chemical conditionings.